LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 Race conditions are made when changes in events cause a behavioural change, to which the attacker can take advantage of the situation to either insert their code, change the name of a file or just interfere with the program’s operation.
 However, this may not always be the case, as if the correct order of execution is required for the operation of the program, then the change is a bug.

 ###### Interprocess Communication
-This is a mechanism that allows for data exchange between processes [5].
+This is a mechanism that allows for data exchange between processes [8].
 The methods involved include shared memory or a messaging protocol such as sockets.
 These messaging protocols are vulnerable as the end communication channel could be hostile, so programmers have to always assume that they are hostile.

 ###### Insecure File Operations
 An attacker can change the permissions of a file after creation, if not checked properly.
-This is the result creating insecure temporary files and can result in tampered files that the owner wouldn’t notice.
+This is the result creating insecure temporary files and can result in tampered files that the owner wouldn’t notice [9].

 ###### Access Control Problems
 Access control is the process of controlling who can do what.
 This can be access to certain files or resources in a computer and what they can and can’t do with those resources or files